Tuesday, September 26, 2023

 But why is finding a marriage partner a matter of luck?

 Consider a story I read several years ago about a woman who decided to find a spouse.
 She pursued every sort of dating path available, "interviewed" (her word) over a hundred men, dated half a dozen, married the one she liked best, and claimed to be, at the time of writing, happily married.
-If you're the kind of person who finds that description revolting, trust me, you would have like the whole essay even less.
+If you're the kind of person who finds that description revolting, trust me, you would have liked the whole essay even less.

 But why is that revolting?
 Given that a "good" marriage is so important to life in our age, why not pursue it with the same kind of determination some people put into the careers?